 Carer’s ticket: 7 Euros

 Kids six years and below and disabled visitors walk in for free.

 Park Guell guided tour

 Some tourists prefer booking Park Guell guided tours.

 Usually, they have four reasons for opting for tours where a local expert takes them around.

-1. Antoni Gaudí’s park has the rich symbolism of Catalonia’s art movement called modernisme.
-A human guide can explain this aspect of the Barcelona attraction better.
+1. Antoni Gaudí’s park has rich symbolism of Catalonia’s art movement called modernisme.
+A human guide can explain this aspect of this Barcelona attraction better.